secretstartups/handbook/finance/payroll/index.html.md

 Team members from the above countries will get paid through CXC Global on or around the 25th of each month:

-1. Team members should ensure their expenses are final approved on Expensify before the 8th of each month so they can include them on their invoice to CXC.
+1. Team members should ensure their expenses are final approved on Navan Expense before the 6th of each month so they can include them on their invoice to CXC.
 1. Payroll will gather & submit any commission, bonus, and expenses to CXC by the 10th of each month (unless this falls on a weekend then it will be the working day before).
 This is to give CXC time to invoice GitLab for the cost and for GitLab to turn around the payment to ensure funding.
 1. Team members should submit their monthly invoice (Salary, bonus, commission, expense, etc) to CXC Global <gitlabpayrollteam@cxcglobal.com> any time between the 12th to the 15th of each month using either the following [template](https://docs.google.com/spreadsheets/d/1uQ-0KOgifQW0ZNiUS4z5nk1pQstwSpSXdYYM11KElCk/edit#gid=1931869221) or any other format as preferred.
 1. CXC checks that the Payroll submission matches with the invoice, thereafter payment is issued.